 I find the combination of a strong main camera, a good wide-angle, and 3x optical zoom to be just right, and the Z Fold 4 takes excellent photos with all three.
 It’s vibrant and colorful without being overly saturated, the wide-angle remains mostly consistent with a slightly stronger HDR effect, and the 3x telephoto pictures contain a lot of detail and no obvious digital enhancements.
 Portrait mode works really well, with fantastic edge recognition, while night mode is also good but not all that different in performance from the Z Fold 3.

 What’s not so good?
 The main camera isn’t great at taking close-ups and fails to focus properly if the subject is too near the camera.
-I’ve also had a few photos taken with the optical zoom fail to focus in general, but they are rare and that may be due to using the camera with prerelease software.
-It’s worth noting for now, but not something to worry about.
 And while the telephoto camera can zoom to 30x, it’s difficult to recommend.
 Unless you want to take pixelated, obviously digitally enhanced photos of poor quality, you won’t want to bother.

 The Under Display Camera (UDC) has 4MP and is really no better than the one fitted to the Z Fold 3.
 It returns a soft image during video calls and is far less sharp than the 10MP selfie camera on the cover screen.
 Samsung claims to have made the UDC camera less noticeable too, but to my eyes, it’s essentially the same.
 You can spot it when you look for it, but it’s never bothersome.